 On a sunny day in May 2016, I took part in a guided tour at Katsura Imperial Villa (Katsura Rikyu) in Kyoto Prefecture (in the Kinki Region).
-As some of you may know, reserving a tour there is not an easy task.
+As some of you may know, reserving a tour there is not a very easy task.
 This time I didn’t secure a booking through the Internet.
 Instead, I visited the office of the Imperial Household Agency in person in early May.
 The office is in the compound of Kyoto Imperial Palace.
 And there I reserved a tour scheduled to be conducted two weeks afterwards.
 It is worth waiting because Katsura Villa is one of the fascinating places in Kyoto.

 The compound of the villa is surrounded by a unique hedgerow made of bamboo grass.
 It spans over 200 meters and they call it Katsura hedge.
 As you approach the front gate, the Katsura hedge ends and a bamboo fence called ho-gaki begins and continues to the entrance.